What events does the Manitoba Chess Association run ?

 The Tuesday Night Tournaments (TNT) tournaments is our main ‘event’ – the events are typically 4 weeks long – 1 game per week.
 These are Chess Federation of Canada (CFC) rated.
 (CFC Membership required – see below).
 One does not have have to be a member of the University.

-CFC memberships are $ 36 for 12 months; for first time members, we are waving the Manitoba Chess Association membership requirement which would otherwise be an additional $ 13.
-There is also an one-tournament option for $ 16 – but if you intend to play in 3 or more rated tournaments in the 12 month period – the $ 36 option is clearly better value.
+36 $ 25 for 12 months; for first time members, we are waving the Manitoba Chess Association membership requirement which would otherwise be an additional $ 13.
+There is also an one-tournament option for $ 16 – but if you intend to play in 3 or more rated tournaments in the 12 month period – the $ 36 $ 25 option is clearly better value.
 Junior fees are $ 17 for 12-months, or $ 10 for a one-tournament CFC membership.